 Additionally, each household has its own goals.
 Perhaps a large garden isn’t on your wish list, but a wildlife corridor, bird sanctuary, or backyard forest retreat is more your style.
 A permaculture designer can help with your vision.

 No matter your desired theme, a designer can help you tweak your site plan so that it is realistic and do-able, dividing the work into implementation phases, if necessary.

-A permaculture designer can help improve the stability and ecology of challenging conditions such as steep hills, drainage and erosion issues, poor fertility, or damaged wildlife corridors.
 Using nature as the instruction book, a trained designer can help you balance a productive landscape with ecological repair.

 8 Things to Look for in a Permaculture Designer